-We are open to designing and facilitating numerous workshops based on our 20+ years of experiences with social change-makers.
-We can customize a workshop to meet your specific needs, time, audience, and objectives.
+We are open to designing and facilitating numerous co-learning, community building, conflict transforming workshops and engagements, based on our 25+ years of experiences with social change-makers.
+We can customize an offering to meet your specific needs, time, audience, and objectives.

 Lessons Learned From A Global Community Of Young Leaders